-TRL does not aggregate liabilities into material classes other than those reported in the balance sheet quantitative reporting template ("QRT") S.02.01.02.
+TRL does not aggregate liabilities into material classes other than those reported in the balance sheet QRT (S.02.01.02).

 Technical provisions

 For a detailed description of the valuation differences for the technical provisions between IFRS and Solvency II, please refer to Section D2.